1. About hydrocortisone tablets

 - The most common side effects of hydrocortisone tablets are feeling dizzy, headaches, swollen ankles and feeling weak or tired.

 - Taking hydrocortisone tablets can affect your immune system so you’re more likely to get infections.
-Tell your doctor if you come into contact with anyone who has chickenpox, shingles or measles.
+Tell your doctor if you get an infection, such as coronavirus (COVID-19), or if you come into contact with anyone who has chickenpox, shingles or measles.

 - Tell anyone who is giving you medical or dental treatment that you're taking hydrocortisone tablets.
 You may need a higher dose of hydrocortisone for a while.
 Your body will be unable to produce a hormone normally produced in stress situations such as being unwell or receiving dental treatment.

 - Hydrocortisone tablets can cause extra side effects if you stop taking them suddenly.
 Do not stop taking the medicine if you've been taking it for more than a few weeks.

 3. Who can and cannot take hydrocortisone tablets

 Hydrocortisone tablets can be taken by adults and children.

 Hydrocortisone tablets are not suitable for some people.
 Tell your doctor before starting the medicine if you:

 - have ever had an allergic reaction to hydrocortisone or any other medicine

 - have an infection (including an eye infection)

 - have recently been in contact with anyone with shingles, chickenpox or measles (unless you're sure you are immune to these infections)

 - have recently had, or are about to have, any vaccinations